wbenbihi/hourglasstensorflow/README.md

 	modelToLoad: 'saver_directory'/'name'_'epoch'

 /!\ BE SURE TO USE THE SAME CONFIG.CFG FILE OR THE METHOD WON'T BE ABLE TO ASSIGN THE RIGHT WEIGHTS

+## Greetings
+A special thanks to A.Newell for his answers.